maths/moodle-qtype_stack/doc/en/Authoring/Question_blocks/Dynamic_blocks.md

 Note, this block is _not_ designed to output Maxima expressins in JS format.
 For example, this block will not convert `x^2` into `x**2`.

+## Parsons block ##

+The [Parsons block](../Parsons.md) allows users (e.g. students) to assemble pre-written text into a correct order.
+This block can be linked with an input to create a Parsons problem.